akaliutau/spark-recipes/docs/README.md

 *  [The Internals of Apache Spark](https://books.japila.pl/apache-spark-internals/overview/), with git source at https://github.com/japila-books/apache-spark-internals
 *  As one way to increase performance, Spark offers (1) caching, (2a) eagerly checkpoints, and  (2b) non-eagerly (or lazy) checkpointing.
 *  Caching keeps the lineage data.
 You can trigger the cache by using cache() or persist().
 Caching offers various levels of storage combining memory and disk.
-*  Checkpointing does not keep the lineage and saves the content of the dataframe to disk.
+*  Checkpointing does not keep the lineage and saves the content of the dataframe to disk.
 *  Lack of heap memory can become an issue with large datasets; Spark can use the off-heap/permgen space.
 *  Caching can use a combination of memory and disk.
 *  Checkpointing helps increase performance by saving the data contained in the dataframe to disk.
 An eager checkpoint performs the operation right away, while a non-eager or lazy operation will wait for an action.